msikma/autoesv/readme.md

 As you can see, the eggs have been copied to subdirectories by ESV.

+#### PK6/PK7 directory

+If you supply the `--pk-dir` flag when running the script, two directories `PK6` and `PK7` will sit at the top of the hierarchy (inside the 'out' directory), in case you prefer them separate.

 ### Links

 * [/r/svexchange](https://www.reddit.com/r/SVExchange/) - the best resource for hatching shiny Pokémon using the ESV method